 Ideas:

-Example: Glossier sends follow-up emails with how-to content and style recommendations linked to the purchase.
+Example: Glossier sends how-to content and style tips using automated email sequences linked to each purchase.

 4. Reactivate Dormant Customers